-Obamacare benefits and protections were substantially enhanced by the introduction of multiple new rules and regulations.
+The Affordable Care Act (ACA) benefits and protections were substantially enhanced by the introduction of multiple new rules and regulations.
 Some rules were in operation before 2014; others became operational beginning 2014.
-All of the health plans are subject to the new rules with the exception of plans that were operational prior to March 23, 2010 (the day when Obamacare became law).
+All of the health plans are subject to the new regulations except for plans that were operational before March 23, 2010 (the day when ACA became law).
 These old, “grandfathered” plans are free from the new policy regulations, as long as they are limited in their changes, in order to maintain their “grandfathered” status.

 Benefits extensions are quite dramatic; therefore you may expect (at least in the short term) to see a substantial increase in premiums charged by insurance companies.
 The changes in consumer benefits and protections are described in the detailed list below.

 - After Jan.
 1, 2014, no coverage can be limited or denied because of pre-existing conditions, regardless of the age of the covered individual.
 For persons under age 19, this provision became effective on Sept.
 23, 2010.

 - The guaranteed issue requirement was expanded to ensure that health insurance companies offer all of their individual and group market plans to any eligible individual in a state, regardless of health status.
 Also, health insurance companies must offer to renew or continue in force coverage at the option of the policyholder; a provision known as guaranteed renewability.